grassly/covid-testing-strategies/README.md

 # covid-testing-strategies
-code for paper on COVID-19 testing strategies
+This is a repository for the Rmarkdown/R code for paper on COVID-19 testing strategie.